KalliGiannikoglou/RouteMappingProject/README.md

 ### Licence
 In our implementation K-D trees are used.
-The code for this implementation belongs to Justin Wetherwell, is publicly available in this [repository](https://github.com/phishman3579/java-algorithms-implementation/blob/master/src/com/jwetherell/algorithms/data_structures/KdTree.java) and it is under Apache [license](https://github.com/phishman3579/java-algorithms-implementation/blob/master/LICENSE) allowing reuse and modification with proper attribution to the author.
+The code for this implementation belongs to Justin Wetherwell, is publicly available in this [repository](https://github.com/phishman3579/java-algorithms-implementation/blob/master/src/com/jwetherell/algorithms/data_structures/KdTree.java) and it is under Apache [license](https://github.com/phishman3579/java-algorithms-implementation/blob/master/LICENSE), allowing useage and modification with proper attribution to the original author.